qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 nothing.
 What does not stay is a switch to turn it off: a bit no test can observe is exactly the kind of dead mechanism this directory exists to prevent.

+### native-preflight, proof-native-preflight

+B4-2: a virtual call can arrive from a Qt thread that has no Python thread state at all.
+The preflight that asks "is this address wrapped?" used to narrow by type first, and narrowing by type means reading `Py_TYPE` and walking `tp_mro` - Python-owned state, read without a thread state.
+The untyped question is an address comparison and needs none; the typed one happens after the attach, in `acquireWrapper()`.

+`proof-native-preflight` clears `NativePreflight` and the subject aborts.
+What it aborts on is `SBK_ASSERT_ATTACHED()` inside the typed `hasWrapper()`, so this counterproof discriminates through an assertion, and assertions are compiled out under `NDEBUG`.
+On a free-threaded release build the A/B side would do the unsafe read silently and the row would read "still passes".
+The measure is real either way; what is debug-only is the ability to show it here.

 ### MI offsets - no test, and why